kyma-project/eventing-manager/docs/user/resources/eventing-cr.md

 # Eventing CR

-Use the Eventing custom resource (CR) to configure global settings for the Eventing module, such as the backend type, logging level, and resource allocations for the Publisher Proxy.
+Use the Eventing custom resource (CR) to configure global settings for the Eventing module, such as the backend type, logging level, and resource allocations for the Eventing Publisher Proxy.

 You can have only one Eventing CR in your cluster, which must be in the `kyma-system` namespace.